marcel-van-de-kamp/movie-assignments/exercises/08 - retreiving data with a service/assignment.md

 - *Repeat the steps for the favorite movies in a `getFavMovies` function.
 The `getFavMovies` function will not be used in any component yet.*

 **Extra 1**
 > Try to display the movies with the help of the `async` pipe.
 See: [async pipe](https://angular.io/api/common/AsyncPipe).
 This `async` pipe can be applied to a `Promise` or an `Observable` directly in the template (html).
 This pipe will do an implicit subscribe to the observable so you will not have to do it manually/explicit in the ts file like we just did.
+Don't forget to import the AsyncPipe when using this feature.

 > Another advantage of the `async` pipe is that the observable will be automatically be unsubscribed when the template has been destroyed.
 NB: subscriptions to observables returned from the HttpClient will also be automatically unsubcribed but with all other types of observables you will need to know when to unsubscribe.
 With the `async` you are always safe, so it's a good practice.